wp-plugins/grid-gallery-with-custom-links/readme.txt

 * Easy to customize.
 * Compatible with all browsers.
 * Works great on mobile devices.
-* You can insert the gallery shortcode into any page or post you want.
+* Easy to add to any page or post - just insert a shortcode.
 * You can add custom links and captions to each of the images.

 If you have a WordPress gallery of images and need to link them to other pages, this plugin is for you!